 (5) If you have a Trust, your Will can move property into your trust.

 A Personal Representative oversees the administration of the your estate after your death.
 Specifically, those portions of your estate that are not in a Trust.
 Property not in a Trust generally must go through Probate court to be distributed.

 Probate is a court-controlled process for distributing the property of a deceased person.
 In Missouri, the fees associated with probate are set by law and are based on the size of the estate.
 A Personal Representative would be responsible for hiring an attorney to handle this process.
 However, property in a Trust is not subject to probate.
-Additionally, probate is almost always more expensive than having a Trust formed (even for middle and working-class estates).
+Additionally, probate is almost always more expensive than having a Trust formed (even for small estates).
 Because of the cost, time, and hurdles involved, we frequently advise clients to consider a Trust, in addition to their Will, to avoid or minimize their assets' exposure to probate.